 In this section, we will consider both the number of individuals and the number of workplaces as fixed.
 For the latter, one can imagine that this is due to logistic constraints, as there are only a certain number of offices (or classrooms) to dispose of.
 In other words, we are interested in understanding the epidemic impact of the way employees are assigned to those given workplaces.

 From the previous section, one may notice that the workplace size distribution has a direct impact on $R_I$ through $\mathcal{I}_W$, \emph{i.e.} the average number of infections occurring within workplaces under the size-biased workplace size distribution $\hat{\pi}^W$.
 In particular, it follows from Equation \eqref{eq:R0} that diminishing $\mathcal{I}_W$ is enough to ensure that $R_I$ decreases.
-Heuristic arguments consisting in minoring the within-structure epidemic size by considering only infections caused by the primary infected lead to the intuition that the average number of infected $i_W(k)$ caused by a within-workplace epidemic in a workplace of size $k$ can be reasonably approximated in some scenarios by a linear function of the workplace size $k$ (Figure \ref{fig:final-size}).
+Further, Figure \ref{fig:final-size} illustrates that for most epidemic scenarios considered (Tables \ref{tab:scenfeat} and \ref{tab:scenarios}), the average number of infected $i_W(k)$ caused by a within-workplace epidemic in a workplace of size $k$ can be reasonably approximated in some scenarios by a linear function of the workplace size $k$.
 We deduce that, up to a constant $c$,

 where $m_W^{(2)}$ designates the second moment of the workplace size distribution.

 Since we suppose both the population size and the number of workplaces to be fixed, it follows that the average workplace size $m_W$ is constant as well.
 As thus, in order to reduce $\mathcal{I}_W$, it is enough to reduce $m_W^{(2)}$.
 At fixed expected workplace size, modifying $m_W^{(2)}$ is strictly equivalent to modifying the workplace size variance.
 Since the latter has a more direct and intuitive interpretation, we will focus on the variance of $\pi^W$ as a natural candidate for the epidemic impact of the workplace size distribution.